Axia-Tech/AXIA-wiki/docs/general/glossary.md

 A relatively simple database-like construct that holds both static and dynamic information on each chain.

-## Parity Technologies
+## Axia Technologies

 A company, founded by Dr. Gavin Wood and Dr. Jutta Steiner, that is developing Substrate and AXIASolar.
-It has also released several other projects including Parity Ethereum and Parity Secret Store.
+It has also released several other projects including Axia Ethereum and Axia Secret Store.

 ## AXIASolar